Official Kickball Rules

 - Sliding at first base is illegal.
 A player who slides at first base shall be called out.
 Runners must use the safety base.

-- Play shall end when the pitcher has control of the ball within 10 feet of the pitcher's mound.
-Any runners in motion at this must stop at the base they are moving toward.
-If it is determined by the referee that the runner has tried to advance and is not halfway to his next base, the runner must return to the base he was last on.
-This is considered stealing.
+- Play shall end when the pitcher has control of the ball within 10 feet of the pitcher's mound and has stopped playing, if the pitcher makes an attempt at a runner, the play is still considered live.
+Any runners in motion when time is called, must stop at the base they are moving toward.
+If it is determined by the referee that the runner has tried to advance and is not halfway to his next base, the runner must return to the base he/she was last on.

 - A runner is out when: